ReynoldsCahoon/unitscan-wallcraft/README.md

 To see target abilities in the tooltip please see [codex](https://github.com/nakda/codex/tree/main).

 ## Updating Zone Targets
-The target list was pulled from classic however please [create an issue](https://github.com/GryllsAddons/unitscan-turtle/issues) for adding any missing custom Turtle WoW targets or any other dangerous or noteworthy targets.
+The target list was pulled from classic however please [create an issue](https://github.com/ReynoldsCahoon/unitscan-wallcraft/issues) for adding any missing custom Wallcraft targets.